fandoghpaas/fandogh-cli/Readme.md

     e.g. If you set `phpmyadmin_enabled=false` then the admin UI won't be deployed for the given DBMS.
 * `mysql_root_password default: root`

-    The value of this field will be the password of your mysql master password.
+    The value of this field will be the password of your mysql root password.

 Example:
 ```bash